Zwell-Home/home-ernergy-data-manager/README.md

 # home-ernergy-data-manager
-Manage the data in the zwell's dynamoDB
+Manage the data in the dynamoDB

 # Run Data Manager